syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 ## Change an EmptyView at runtime

-The `EmptyView` can be change to specific view at run time and views that can be defined as ContentView objects in ResourceDictionary.
+The `EmptyView` can be changed to a specific view at run time and views that can be defined as ContentView objects in the ResourceDictionary.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}